hannibal002/SkyHanni/CONTRIBUTING.md

 - Never use  `System.currentTimeMillis()`.
 Use our own class `SimpleTimeMark` instead.
     - See [this commit](https://github.com/hannibal002/SkyHanni/commit/3d748cb79f3a1afa7f1a9b7d0561e5d7bb284a9b)
       as an example.
-- Try to avoid using Kotlin's `!!` (not-null assertion) feature.
+- Try to avoid using Kotlin's `!!` (catch if not null) feature.
     - Replace it with `?:` (if null return this).
-    - This will most likely not be possible to avoid when working with objects from Java.
+    - This will most likely not be possible to avoid when working with objects from java.
 - Don't forget to add `@FeatureToggle` to new standalone features (not options to that feature) in the config.
 - Do not use `e.printStackTrace()`, use `ErrorManager.logErrorWithData(error, "explanation for users", ...extraOptionalData)` instead.
   See the **Errors and Crashes** section for why every catch goes through `ErrorManager`.
-    - `logErrorWithData` is only for a throwable that was actually thrown and caught, where the stack trace points at the cause.
-Never construct a throwable just to report a problem the code detected on its own.
-    - For an invalid state the code checks and rejects itself, use `ErrorManager.logErrorStateWithData("explanation for users", "internal description", ...extraOptionalData)`.
-      The first message is what the player reads in chat, the second one only shows up in the copied error report.
 - Do not use `toRegex()` or `toPattern()`.
 Use `RepoPattern` instead.
   RepoPattern allows regex patterns to be updated remotely via the repo without requiring a mod update.
   Each pattern has a local fallback defined in code, but can be overridden by the repo at runtime.